karacsonybarni/BakingApp/README.md

 # Backing App

 Baking App is an Android app
-that allows the users to select a recipe and see video-guided steps for how to complete it.
+that allows users to select a recipe and see video-guided steps for how to complete it.

 ## User interface